CScheu/Seattle-Airbnb-Analysis/README.md

 1. Which factors influence the rental price (in Seattle)?
 2. How do prices change over the months?
-3. What is the most popular neighbourhood in Seattle based on bookings?
+3. What is the most popular neighbourhood in Seattle based on listings?